JamesSherrattCCC/DotnetCoreEmail/README.md

 # DotnetCoreEmail
-Code for retrieving email from a microsoft accound and storing it in a database.
+Code for retrieving email from a microsoft account and storing it in a database.